The Non-Gaussian Weak-Lensing Likelihood: A Multivariate Copula Construction and Impact on Cosmological Constraints: The copula approach

 Previous work \citep{sato2011a} introduced copula-based likelihood approaches in weak lensing.
 In that context, $\chi^2$ distributions with their mean and standard deviation estimated from simulations were used as marginals to describe the likelihood of power spectra measured on a \SI{25}{\sqd} sky patch.
 However, this distribution is only accurate on the full sky, such that the fit of the $\chi^2$-marginals is an approximation to the true distribution.
 Here, we leverage our ability to compute exact one-dimensional marginal likelihoods $p(\xi^+_q)$ for the correlation function on an arbitrarily masked sky in each data dimension $q$.
 Each marginal likelihood $p(\xi^+_q)$ can be evaluated at the corresponding part of the data vector $\xi^+_q$, $p(\xi^+_q \vert \vartheta)$, where $\vartheta$ is a set of model parameters.
 Conceptually, a copula works by mapping each one-dimensional marginal $p(\xi^+_q)$ to a simpler reference distribution using its cumulative distribution function.
 One then defines an $n_d$-dimensional coupling distribution of the same type, using the covariance structure of the exact distribution.
 This would be $\bvec{\Sigma}_{\xi}$, \cref{eq:xicov}, for our correlation-function case.

-We illustrate the construction of a copula using the Gaussian distribution as dependence model as an example.
+We illustrate the construction of a copula using a Gaussian dependence model, which we also adopt for the analysis in this work.
 For a more general introduction to the topic see for example \citet[][]{nelsen1999a}.
 We define the vector

 where $c^{-1}_{\mathrm{norm}}$ is the inverse of the normal cumulative distribution function (CDF), also known as percent point function (PPF) and $c (\xi^+_q)$ is the CDF of $p (\xi^+_q)$.

 The CDFs $c(\bvec{\xi^+})$ can directly be evaluated at the data vector $\bvec{\xi^+}$ such that $c^{-1}_{\mathrm{norm}}$ only needs to be computed at $n_d$ points.
 The $c (\xi^+_q)$ are computed by classical numerical trapezoidal integration and then interpolated to evaluate at a data point $\xi^+_q$.